ACL Injury Overview

-While there are 4 main ligaments located in the knee, injuries to the ACL (anterior cruciate ligament) are the most common knee injuries seen.
+While there are four main ligaments located in the knee, injuries to the ACL (anterior cruciate ligament) are the most common knee injuries seen by Dr. Peter Millett.

-The ACL is critical to knee stability, strength and mobility and is generally injured when the knee is sharply twisted or extended beyond its normal range of motion.
-People who injure their ACL often complain of the following symptoms:
+The ACL is critical to knee stability, strength and mobility, and is generally injured when the knee is sharply twisted or extended beyond its normal range of motion.
+People who experience an anterior cruciate ligament tear often complain of the following symptoms:

 - A popping sound that comes from inside the knee

 - A feeling that the knee is giving away

 - Immediate swelling, inflammation, redness and slight bruising